kiranbakale/AMI-Readme/docs/environment_configure.md

 ansible-galaxy install -r ansible/requirements/ansible-galaxy-requirements.yml
 ```

+:information_source:&nbsp; Note that if you're on a Mac OS machine you also need to install `gnu-tar` - `brew install gnu-tar`

 ### Bring-Your-Own Ansible

 If you have installed Ansible inside a virtual environment, you can skip this step.